glvnst/ghlatest/README.md

 **Note:** Your system will need to have PKI trust roots of some kind in order to run ghlatest.
 One common package that provides these on unix systems is called `ca-certificates`.

 ## Usage

+This is the general help test from the program.
+Each command has additional help text available, you can access this text with a command-line like: `ghlatest list -h`

 ```
 $ ghlatest -h